ltzenteno/django-recipe-app/README.md

 Creating the Django Application (this was needed to be done just once):

     docker-compose run app sh -c "django-admin.py startproject app ."

+*NOTE:* _Since I'm using a docker container for local development the IDE won't recognize the dependencies, unless I create a virtualenv (using pyenv) in my host machine tand run pip install there.
+Then in the IDE settings choose the correct Python interpreter._